Rules are not enforced to keep us safe, but to keep them safely in their positions of power.

 Markman Ellis.

-To combat this ‘evil’, Secretary of State Sir Joseph Williamson embedded a network of spies in London coffee houses and in December of 1675, Charles II ordered the closure of all coffee houses in London.
+To combat this ‘evil’, Secretary of State Sir Joseph Williamson embedded a network of spies in London coffee houses.
+Not long after this, in December of 1675, Charles II ordered the closure of all coffee houses in London.

-Despite the ban only lasting 11 days (coffee was already, by the time the ban was introduced, a massive part of British culture, and it was, quite clearly, here to stay), just the fact that it was imposed in the first place, and the reasons given for it (wholly nonsensical), proves just how far the people in charge will go to maintain their power-
+Despite the ban only lasting 11 days (coffee was already, by the time the ban was introduced, a massive part of British culture, and it was, quite clearly, here to stay), just the fact that it was imposed in the first place, and the reasons given for it, prove just how far people were willing to go for power…